 If you want to do it like a true trendy local, visit anytime between December to April when Rooftop Bar gets turned into a pop-up cinema.
 Enjoy an art film against the city sunset while sipping a cocktail and tick this off your bucket list.

 National Gallery of Victoria (NGV)

-We know that an appreciation for the arts is synonymous with being a hipster so this recommendation is a no-brainer.
+We know that an appreciation for the arts is synonymous with being a hipster, so this recommendation is a no-brainer.

 Supper Inn, Chinatown

-While the choice for late-night dining is vast in the city, nothing beats yummy Chinese cuisine.
-Supper Inn opens till 2:30 a.m. every night and everyone from bartenders and DJs fill themselves with congee, noodles and crisp-skinned chicken.
-When a publication like Concrete Playground, the go-to guide for many hipsters, includes this restaurant in their top ten list of late night restaurants, you can be sure it is worth checking out.
+Melbourne is known for its vibrant nightlife (sorry, Sydney) but what do you do after you’ve been drinking and dancing all night?
+You get some Asian food!
+While there’s plenty of choices for late-night dining, nothing beats yummy Chinese cuisine.
+Supper Inn opens till 2:30 a.m. every night and nocturnal visitors like bartenders, DJs and, yes, hipsters fill up on congee, noodles and crisp-skinned chicken.
+When a publication like Concrete Playground, the go-to guide for many hipsters, includes this restaurant in their top ten list of late night restaurants, you can be sure it’s worth checking out.

-So, put on your skinny jeans and chambray shirt, and find those Melbourne holiday deals and live it up like a hipster.
+So, put on your skinny jeans and chambray shirt, find those Melbourne holiday deals and live it up like a hipster.